 The raw honey from Greece is considered to be some of the finest on a global scale due to the unlimited summer sun, the biodiversity of the Greek countryside plus the rich variety of Greek flora, which includes over 850 species found nowhere else in the world.
 Scientists and botanists consider Greece a country with the richest flora in the Mediterranean basin, (more than 7,500 different species of herbs, plants, wildflowers and trees).

 Greek honey are richer in aromatic substances, compared to other honey produced in other countries; they have less humidity, which means they are denser and richer.

 Combine all these facts together and you can start to understand health benefits honey and why Greek honey has a top position in the world market.

 THYME: Thyme honey is the most revered Greek honey mainly because thyme-fed bees produce less honey, making it rarer and more expensive.
 Thyme honey is light in colour, with an intense herbal aroma, and tends to crystallise after about 6 to 18 months, depending on storage conditions and temperature.
 Produced in spring, when thyme flowers, the most famous types are from Crete and Kythera.

-BLOSSOM: From wild flowers and orange blossoms, it has a delicious aroma that is more delicate than other honeys.
+BLOSSOM: From wildflowers and orange blossoms, it has a delicious aroma that is more delicate than other honey.
 It can crystallise more easily.

 HEATHER: Produced in early autumn, after the first rains, if it is warm enough for heather to blossom.
 Dark, reddish colour and very thick, almost solid, it has a spreadable texture.
 It tends to crystallise in about three months.

-CHESTNUT: Very different type, with a very faint, pleasant bitterness, it is one of the rarest Greek honeys.
+CHESTNUT: Very different type, with a very faint, pleasant bitterness, it is one of the rarest Greek honey.